Kontoor Brands (NYSE:KTB) Updates Q2 2022 Earnings Guidance

 Kontoor Brands (NYSE:KTB – Get Rating) issued an update on its second quarter 2022 earnings guidance on Tuesday morning.
 The company provided earnings per share guidance of $1.250-$1.350 for the period.
 The company issued revenue guidance of $640 million-$650 million.Kontoor Brands also updated its FY 2022 guidance to $4.650-$4.750 EPS.

-Kontoor Brands (NYSE:KTB – Get Rating) last issued its quarterly earnings results on Tuesday, March 1st.
-The company reported $0.88 EPS for the quarter, topping the Thomson Reuters’ consensus estimate of $0.79 by $0.09.
-The company had revenue of $681.00 million for the quarter, compared to the consensus estimate of $686.44 million.
+Kontoor Brands (NYSE:KTB – Get Rating) last posted its quarterly earnings data on Tuesday, March 1st.
+The company reported $0.88 EPS for the quarter, topping the Zacks’ consensus estimate of $0.79 by $0.09.
 Kontoor Brands had a return on equity of 151.71% and a net margin of 7.89%.
-The company’s revenue for the quarter was up 3.0% on a year-over-year basis.
-During the same period in the previous year, the business posted $1.23 EPS.
-On average, analysts forecast that Kontoor Brands will post 4.75 EPS for the current fiscal year.
+The company had revenue of $681.00 million for the quarter, compared to analyst estimates of $686.44 million.
+During the same period in the previous year, the firm earned $1.23 earnings per share.
+The firm’s quarterly revenue was up 3.0% on a year-over-year basis.
+As a group, sell-side analysts forecast that Kontoor Brands will post 4.75 EPS for the current year.

-Separately, Zacks Investment Research raised Kontoor Brands from a sell rating to a hold rating and set a $51.00 price objective on the stock in a report on Wednesday, March 2nd.
-One research analyst has rated the stock with a hold rating and four have given a buy rating to the stock.
-Based on data from MarketBeat, the stock presently has an average rating of Buy and an average price target of $74.80.
+Separately, Zacks Investment Research raised Kontoor Brands from a sell rating to a hold rating and set a $51.00 price target on the stock in a research note on Wednesday, March 2nd.
+One equities research analyst has rated the stock with a hold rating and four have given a buy rating to the company’s stock.
+According to data from MarketBeat.com, the company presently has an average rating of Buy and a consensus target price of $74.80.

-A number of hedge funds have recently made changes to their positions in the stock.
-BlackRock Inc. increased its holdings in Kontoor Brands by 4.1% in the fourth quarter.
-BlackRock Inc. now owns 7,728,284 shares of the company’s stock valued at $396,075,000 after purchasing an additional 306,241 shares during the last quarter.
-Deutsche Bank AG grew its stake in Kontoor Brands by 3.0% in the fourth quarter.
-Deutsche Bank AG now owns 39,379 shares of the company’s stock valued at $2,018,000 after acquiring an additional 1,130 shares during the period.
-Qtron Investments LLC acquired a new position in Kontoor Brands in the fourth quarter valued at about $444,000.
-California State Teachers Retirement System grew its stake in Kontoor Brands by 2.3% in the fourth quarter.
-California State Teachers Retirement System now owns 69,602 shares of the company’s stock valued at $3,567,000 after acquiring an additional 1,534 shares during the period.
-Finally, Advisors Asset Management Inc. grew its stake in Kontoor Brands by 11.8% in the fourth quarter.
-Advisors Asset Management Inc. now owns 30,364 shares of the company’s stock valued at $1,556,000 after acquiring an additional 3,198 shares during the period.
-98.45% of the stock is currently owned by institutional investors and hedge funds.
+Hedge funds and other institutional investors have recently added to or reduced their stakes in the company.
+Stifel Financial Corp bought a new stake in shares of Kontoor Brands during the fourth quarter valued at approximately $220,000.
+Janus Henderson Group PLC bought a new stake in shares of Kontoor Brands during the third quarter valued at approximately $246,000.
+Qtron Investments LLC bought a new stake in shares of Kontoor Brands during the fourth quarter valued at approximately $444,000.
+Guggenheim Capital LLC increased its holdings in shares of Kontoor Brands by 59.2% during the fourth quarter.
+Guggenheim Capital LLC now owns 11,298 shares of the company’s stock valued at $579,000 after acquiring an additional 4,202 shares in the last quarter.
+Finally, LPL Financial LLC increased its holdings in shares of Kontoor Brands by 23.1% during the third quarter.
+LPL Financial LLC now owns 15,114 shares of the company’s stock valued at $755,000 after acquiring an additional 2,833 shares in the last quarter.
+Hedge funds and other institutional investors own 98.45% of the company’s stock.

 Kontoor Brands, Inc, a lifestyle apparel company, designs, manufactures, procures, markets, and distributes denim, apparel, and accessories under the Wrangler, Lee, and Rock & Republic brands in the United States and internationally.
 It operates through two segments, Wrangler and Lee.
 The company sells its products primarily through mass merchants, specialty stores, mid-tier and traditional department stores, company-operated stores, and online.